DecentCMS/DecentCMS/modules/core/search/docs/index.yaml.md

 heterogeneous storage mechanisms.
 Effectively, storage and querying are entirely separated.

-It is possible to create and query a search index from code, like `documentation-toc-part` is doing, but there is also a ready-to-use content part that makes simple querying really easy: `search-part`.
+It is possible to create and query an index from code, like `documentation-toc-part` is doing, but there is also a ready-to-use content part that makes simple querying really easy: `query-part`.

 The search API
 --------------